 Don't worry if you're not confident in identifying owl calls.
 We've got some great information pages on owls, which provide you with all the information you will need.

-The Tawny Owl Point Survey - NOW FINISHED FOR AUTUMN 2018
+The Tawny Owl Point Survey - COMPLETED AUTUMN 2018

 Thank you to everyone who took part in the Point Survey!
 This survey involved volunteers visiting random preselected tetrads.
-The survey is now finished for this autumn.
-Some provisional results from this survey can be viewed here.
+The survey was carried out during autumn 2018 and is currently undergoing analysis.
+Some provisional results from this survey can be viewed here and we hope to release more complete results in the near future.

 You can also help by donating to our owl appeal, which will greatly help us in organising this body of research.